matyalatte/tuw/examples/get_start/put_component/README.md

 ## Components

-`components` is an array of GUI components (e.g. file pickers).
+`components` is an array of GUI components (e.g., file pickers).
 Each component should be defined as a dictionary.

--   `type` is component type. `text` is for a text box.
+-   `type` is the component type. `text` is for a text box.
--   `label` is a string written above the text box.
+-   `label` is the string written above the text box.

-You can see [more examples](../../#2-components) for the other component types.
+You can see [more examples](../../#2-components) for other component types.

 ## Command

 Inputs of components will be injected into the value of `command` when executing the command.
 You can specify where they should be injected with `%*%`.
-In the example, the value of the text box will be injected in `%-%`.
+In the example, the value of the text box will be injected at `%-%`.

 ## IDs